Motion for Relief from Stay

 Admittedly these motions are infrequently granted on an initial filing because the debtor will agree to catch up the payments and the creditor wants to be paid and not to have to deal with the property except in the case of landlord since they generally want to rent the property.
 If the parties agree then the Court will usually issue an order allowing the automatic stay to be lifted upon notice by the creditor that the petitioner has fallen behind in payments a second time.

-While most of these discussions have dealt with Chapter 13 bankruptcy petitions there are times when motions to lift stay can come into play in the course of a Chapter 7 bankruptcy petition.
+While most of these discussions have dealt with Chapter 13 bankruptcy petitions there are times when motions to lift stay can come into play during a Chapter 7 bankruptcy petition.
 Motions to Lift Stay are infrequent in Chapter 7 because these bankruptcies only last 4 to 5 months and most creditors don’t want to spend the time, money or effort on a motion to lift stay when they know the process will be complete in a few months and that then the secured creditor could use the normal legal procedure to collect on the debt.
 The occasional Motions to Lift Stay are seen when debtors have stated in their petition that they plan on surrendering the property during the course of the bankruptcy, and the petitioner is not making any payments while the bankruptcy proceeds along its course.
-These are the kinds of arrangements and issues that your Montgomery bankruptcy lawyers at The Sellers Law Firm can assist their clients with during the course of a bankruptcy petition.
+These are the kinds of arrangements and issues that your Montgomery, Selma, and Central Alabama bankruptcy lawyers at The Sellers Law Firm can assist their clients with during the course of a bankruptcy petition.